from £35 /night help

 Cottage | 3 bedrooms | sleeps 6

 Open all year, this detached 3 bedroomed cottage sleeps up to six in two double bedrooms and a twin bedroom.
-The lounge/diner features exposed beams with two wood burning stoves, Wi-Fi broadband, TV with DVD/Blu ray player, lots of family DVDs and also on-demand TV.
+The 23' lounge/diner features exposed beams, 3 two seat sofas and a dining table for 6 guests, two wood burning stoves, Wi-Fi broadband, TV with DVD/blu ray player, lots of family DVDs and also on-demand TV.
+The kitchen has ceramic hob fridge/freezer, wine cooler, dishwasher and washer/dryer.
 The cottage is in an Area of Outstanding Natural Beauty (AONB) positioned in a quiet lane in its own grounds.
 It is on the edge of open heathland from which there are countless walks and magnificent views.
 Just come and relax in the beautiful surroundings.
 It's ideal for a memorable, enjoyable or romantic break or that well deserved holiday.

 The character stone and brick cottage was originally built about 1850, there are steep stairs to the bedrooms, each with TV.
 While original parts of the cottage are stone, much is brick built leaving curious shelves and ledges inside.
 It's great for country lovers and walkers, with a diversity of wildlife & scenic walks from the doorstep, either an easy stroll or more strenuous hike.